Managing performance concerns

 - Job insecurity and change management

-When addressing performance concerns of a staff member who is experiencing mental health issues it is important for a manger to consider the following
+When addressing performance concerns of a staff member who is experiencing mental health issues it is important for a manager to consider the following

 - The personal circumstances that may be contributing to the staff member's performance issue.
 Is the performance issue temporary?